RnLe/DeepRecall/docs/ARCHITECTURE/GUIDE_DESKTOP.md

 ---

-**TL;DR**: Desktop is a native app that reuses all shared packages but replaces web API routes with Rust commands.
-Uses direct Postgres connection, local filesystem for blobs, and Electric Cloud for sync.
-Self-contained executable with credentials baked in.
-Zero web server dependency.
+**TL;DR**: Desktop is a native app that reuses all shared packages; blobs still flow through Rust commands/local storage, while database writes reuse the hosted `/api/writes/batch` endpoint with the stored app JWT.
+Electric handles sync, so the desktop build only needs API + Electric URLs baked in.